Rain-And-Storm/website/src/data/about.md

 Built in Canada by TEK-composites Inc. and launched on July 5 1998 under her original name “Northern Bounty”, she is the only TEK-45 (AKA Tektron 44) ever built.
 This boat is a love child of TEK-35 and Tektron 50, the latter being at one point one of the fastest multihulls in the world.
 TEK-composites Inc. was a subsidiary of Tektron Equipment Corporation formed in 1986, that mostly manufactured airplane and helicopter hulls, producing only 15 boats in total during its life span.
 Those included first 3 legendary Manta catamarans that later were sold to US investors and became US-made cats.

-Originally purchased for $1M by 3 Canadian couples that took her on a one year sailing trip, she ended up being a slip queen for over 20 years on the Gulf Coast of Florida near Saint James City.
+Originally purchased for $1M by three Canadian couples that took her on a one year sailing trip, she ended up being a slip queen for over 20 years on the Gulf Coast of Florida near Saint James City.
-After being reposessed twice and going through many owners while remaining still at the very same spot, she now belongs to yours truly as of March ’22.
+After getting reposessed twice and going through many owners while remaining still at the very same spot, she now belongs to yours truly as of March ’22.

 She is a performance cruising catamaran.
 It’s a shame a boat like this one has not been used at all in two decades, she’s got a lot of life left in her and deserves much more than sitting dead in the water.